niksajakovljevic/docker-kafka/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka in Docker.
+Added support for using SASL Authentication with Kafka.
+SASL Authentication is backed by JAAS file with clear text username/password combinations.

 For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.